alfjl/42HN_Strassenbau-Simulator-3000/README.md

 ## How to play
 ###### <p align="right">Next: [Example](#example)&emsp;Previous: [How to launch](#how-to-launch)&emsp;&emsp;[[Contents](#table-of-contents)]</p>
-You can walk around the map, building and destroying wall blocks with your shovle.
+You are a road worker, walking around a map, building and destroying wall blocks with your shovle.
 You can create your own map, by creating a [config-file](#config-file).

 ### Keyboard
 ```W``` - Move forwards